bjornekelund/rbnskew/README.md

 The trusted skimmers are listed in the file `reference`.
 One callsign per line.

-For a more rapid analysis, the analysis can be done for only a selected call.
+For a more rapid analysis, the analysis can be done for only a selected call using the -t option.

-This is done by the script `checkreferences` which walks through the used reference skimmers and checks each of them against the others.
+This option is used  by the script `checkreferences` which walks through the used reference skimmers and checks each of them against the others.

 The script `getrbndata` downloads all data for a selected month into the